Ackroyd Drive Greenlink

-Ackroyd Drive Greenlink is a 0.87 hectare Local Nature Reserve in Mile End in the London Borough of Tower Hamlets.
+Ackroyd Drive Greenlink is a 0.87 hectare Local Nature Reserve in Bow Common in the London Borough of Tower Hamlets.
 It forms a green corridor between Tower Hamlets Cemetery Park and Mile End Park.

 The Greenlink is a linear site between Ackroyd Drive and a railway viaduct.
 It is bisected by roads into five rectangular plots.
 From the south these are Cowslip Meadow, allotments, Blackberry Meadow, Peartree Meadow and Primrose Meadow.